visheshluthra/Cholestrol-BMI-Height-and-Weight/README.md

 DESCRIPTION AND FNCTIONING OF PROGRAM:
 It is a combination program of
--Cholesterol and its ratios calculator
+<br />-Cholesterol and its ratios calculator
 -BMI calculator
 -Height and Weight convertor
 The code can be understood via the comments put in the code, but for better understanding: